 Another benefit of using distilled water in your humidifier is that there will be no white dust forming on your furniture.

 Usually, this comes from the minerals in the water.
 When you use distilled water, there are no such issues to worry about.

 The temptation to crank up the humidifier and inject more mist into the room will be high.
 However, avoid that as much as possible.

 Keep the recommended level of humidity in the room.
 Just because you have a cold, it does not mean that you should over-humidify the room.

 There are many disadvantages of having too much humidity in the air.
 One of them is that it could lead to the growth of mold indoors.

 That is something that you really want to avoid.
-Mold can cause illnesses and mold toxicity symptoms.
+Mold cause illnesses and mold toxicity symptoms.
 It also damages your house and items.

 Too much humidity can also lead to the multiplication of bacteria and viruses, thus causing various illnesses.
 It may also lead to the spoiling of food and clothes.

 As you seek to know how does a humidifier help with a cough, it is important to remember that too much of something is poisonous.